Television

 Downward Dog

-An indie ABC darling.
-I’ll be proud of this show forever.
-The first network comedy to premiere at the Sundance Film Festival, in 2017.
+An indie darling on ABC—and a show I’ll always be proud to have worked on.
+It made history as the first network comedy to premiere at the Sundance Film Festival in 2017.

 Portlandia

-Helped “keep Portland weird” for seasons’ 3 & 4 of this iconic sketch comedy series.
-Each day was a comedy clinic and an overall riot.
+Helped “keep Portland weird” during Seasons 3 and 4 of this iconic sketch comedy.
+Every day felt like a comedy masterclass—and an absolute riot.

 “You’re nuts… but, you’re welcome here.”

-Comedy has always played a pivotal role in my writing, storytelling, and overall outlook on life.
-Throughout my time working in Hollywood, I’ve learned from some of the greats in the business.
-This fortune continued when I began working at All Things Comedy Network, created by Bill Burr and Al Madrigal, where I worked with some of the funniest comedians and comedy writers in the business.
+Comedy has always been a cornerstone of my writing, storytelling, and outlook on life.
+Over the years in Hollywood, I’ve had the privilege to learn from some of the best in the business.
+That journey continued at All Things Comedy Network, founded by Bill Burr and Al Madrigal, where I worked alongside some of the funniest comedians and sharpest comedy writers around.

 Previous